2018 MHQP Perinatal Care Guidelines

 - Revisit results from genetic screenings (if performed), and discuss the benefits and risks of any recommended follow-up tests.

 - Offer 1 ultrasound between 18-20 weeks to screen for fetal growth, placenta location and umbilical cord, as well as the baby's general health and anatomy.
-Limit additional ultrasounds only as indicated for mothers considered high risk or suspected fetal abnormality.
+Limit additional ultrasounds only as indicated for mothers considered high risk or who have a suspected fetal abnormality.

 TB RISK FACTORS Recently infected with TB bacteria, or having a medical condition that weakens the immune system.